 About the Author

-Tijana Stankovic is a experienced content writer currently working at vpnMentor.
-She has written numerous VPN guides and comparisons, making sure that the readers get the best possible recommendations through her articles.
+Tijana Stankovic is a experienced content writer that worked at vpnMentor.
+She wrote numerous VPN guides and comparisons, making sure that the readers get the best possible recommendations through her articles.

 Did you like this article?
 Rate it!